Reducing defect production in random transverse-field Ising chains by inhomogeneous driving fields: Quantum annealing with balanced disorder

 \subsection{Kibble-Zurek scaling theory}

 The basic concept of the Kibble-Zurek mechanism of defect formation is the following.
 The time evolution of the system is essentially adiabatic sufficiently far from the critical point, up to some freezing time $t^*$.
 Beyond this time, the state remains unchanged (freezes), while, on the other side of the QCP and sufficiently far from it, the dynamics will be again adiabatic.
 Thus, the characteristic size of ferromagnetic domains at the end of the annealing procedure, the inverse of which is the defect density, will be determined by the correlation length $\xi^*$ at the freezing time.
 The freezing point is determined by the condition that, here, the time $\tilde t^*\equiv\frac{\tau}{2}-t^*$ remaining to reach the QCP is comparable with the relaxation time which is given by the inverse of the energy gap \cite{dziarmaga_prl,qKZ}: \be \tilde t^*\sim \epsilon^{-1}[\Delta(\tilde t^*)]. \ee According to Eq. (\ref{red}), $\Delta(\tilde t)\simeq 4\frac{\tilde t}{\tau}$ close to the QCP, i.e. for $|\Delta|\ll 1$.
-Using $\xi\sim |\Delta|^{-\nu}$ and the dynamical relationship between the gap and the correlation length \be \epsilon^{-1}\sim \ee which follows from the finite-size scaling presented in Sec. \ref{model}, we obtain that freezing occurs for $D\neq\frac{1}{2}$ at $\tilde t^*\sim \tau^{\frac{z\nu}{1+z\nu}}$ with $\nu=1$ and $z$ given in Eq. (\ref{z}), whereas, for $D=\frac{1}{2}$, at $\tilde t^*\sim \tau^{\frac{1}{2}}(\ln\tau)^{\frac{1}{4}}$.
-For the error density in the final state, which is $n(\tau)\sim 1/\xi^*\sim \Delta(\tilde t^*)\sim \tilde t^*/\tau$, we obtain ultimately \be n(\tau)\sim \ee All these relations are expected to be valid asymptotically, for large annealing times $\tau$.
+Using $\xi\sim |\Delta|^{-\nu}$, which is valid for $L\gg\xi$, and the dynamical relationship between the gap and the correlation length \be \epsilon^{-1}\sim \ee which follows from the finite-size scaling presented in Sec. \ref{model}, we obtain that freezing occurs for $D\neq\frac{1}{2}$ at $\tilde t^*\sim \tau^{\frac{z\nu}{1+z\nu}}$ with $\nu=1$ and $z$ given in Eq. (\ref{z}), whereas, for $D=\frac{1}{2}$, at $\tilde t^*\sim \tau^{\frac{1}{2}}(\ln\tau)^{\frac{1}{4}}$.
+For the error density in the final state, which is $n(\tau)\sim 1/\xi^*\sim \Delta(\tilde t^*)\sim \tilde t^*/\tau$, we obtain ultimately \be n(\tau)\sim \ee All these relations are expected to be valid asymptotically, for large annealing times $\tau$ and for large enough system sizes fulfilling $L\gg \xi^*\sim 1/n(\tau)$, for which finite-size effects are negligible.